Barissa-Imran/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `14-findthatword` - Display lines containing the pattern `root` from the file `/etc/passwd`.

 `15-countthatword` - Displays the number of lines that contain the pattern "bin" in the file `/etc/passwd`.

+`16-whatsnext` - Displays lines containing the pattern "root" and 3 lines after them in file `/etc/passwd`.